 In March 2012, the LWG submitted a draft FS to the EPA for review and approval.
-The draft FS, along with the RI, provide the framework for the EPA to determine a cleanup remedy for Portland Harbor that will be documented in a Record of Decision, which the EPA is expected to issue by the end of 2014.
+The draft FS, along with the RI, provide the framework for the EPA to determine a clean-up remedy for Portland Harbor that will be documented in a Record of Decision, which the EPA is expected to issue in 2015.

-The draft FS evaluates several alternative cleanup approaches.
+The draft FS evaluates several alternative clean-up approaches.
 These approaches would take from two to 28 years with costs ranging from \$169 million to \$1.8 billion, depending primarily on the selected remedial action levels.
-The draft FS does not address responsibility for the costs of cleanup, allocate such costs among PRPs, or define precise boundaries for the cleanup.
-Responsibility for funding and implementing the EPA 's selected cleanup will be determined after the issuance of the Record of Decision.
+The draft FS does not address responsibility for the costs of clean-up, allocate such costs among PRPs, or define precise boundaries for the clean-up.
+Responsibility for funding and implementing the EPA 's selected clean-up will be determined after the issuance of the Record of Decision.